FusionAuth/fusionauth-site/site/_drafts/device-authorization-grant.md

 When you initiate the login flow on a device, that device calls out to the Authorization Server (FusionAuth) which responds with a very short code and a URL.
 These are displayed on the screen and the user is instructed to browse to that URL with another device (smartphone, tablet, computer) and enter the code.
 The user will then need to log into the account for which they're trying to connect the device to.
 It will be much easier this time since they're on a device with a more friendly input.
-Once the login is successful, then the device is also instantly logged in, since it's been asking the Authorization Server this whole time.
+Once the login is successful, then the original device is also instantly logged in, since it's been asking the Authorization Server this whole time.

 We at FusionAuth are providing this functionality for our media customer, and ultimately for all of our customers, released in version 1.11.0.